tweag/funflow2/funflow-tutorial/README.md

 The tutorials are written in IPython notebook files in the [notebooks/](./notebooks) directory.
 Any IHaskell notebook stored there will be included with the `funflow` documentation.
 Tutorials with additional supporting files should be placed in a subdirectory, e.g. `notebooks/WordCount/WordCount.ipynb`.

+## Establish Docker

+Some tutorials require that Docker is up and running on your machine.
+Check out the official Docker website for more about [installation](https://docs.docker.com/engine/install/), and perhaps about the [Docker daemon](https://docs.docker.com/config/daemon/).